-I went through the Elemental Sounds courses for all the foreign languages that I speak in their range.
+When I first reviewed the Mimic Method in August, 2018, I went through the Elemental Sounds courses for each of the foreign languages I speak.
 That amounts to 6 of them!

-Pronunciation is a competence that I recommend that you focus on in the beginning of learning a language as it is really hard to correct engrained mispronunciations later on (takes a lot of time to correct) and it will really help with building your confidence in your new language as it will be easier for you to be understood by native speakers and you will also be able to pick out the words a lot quicker in the new language.
+Knowing you’re using correct pronunciation will also help with building your confidence in your new language.
+Additionally, it will be easier for you to be understood by native speakers, and you will be able to pick out words a lot quicker in the new language.

 Each module includes video lessons (inc. Q&A), audio drills and homework assignments (which I skipped).
 Moreover, there is a resources page, which includes a 500 word frequency list, phoneme index and an elemental sounds checklist.

 1. Learn Correct Pronunciation from the start.

 This is the course that I wished had been available when I first started learning languages.
 Nailing the pronunciation from the beginning just makes learning a language so much more efficient.
 It saves a huge amount of time in the long run and allows you to gain confidence quickly in your new language.

 Idahosa’s explanations are really clear when pointing out the differences in sounds and in showing you where to make the sounds in your mouth.